-Compliance and ethics begins with the governing authority.
+Compliance and ethics begin with the governing authority.
 Support from the top is critical.
 There can be no program at all, much less an effective one, without the vision, support, and guidance of the board.
 It is the board that officially recognizes the need for a compliance and ethics program and authorizes its launch and implementation, including the hiring of a compliance officer.
 The first step toward implementation of a compliance and ethics program is management’s communication of its commitment.
 A resolution or memo from the board stating its unequivocal support for the program establishes a strong foundation.
 The source of such a statement may be different depending on the organization.
-In some organizations it might come from the chairman of the board, in others from the CEO.
-A university or college may want the statement to come from the Dean or university president.
-Whatever the source, board endorsement should be in a written format; it must communicate unqualified support for and commitment to the compliance process and ethical business behavior; and it must be effectively communicated to everyone.
+In some organizations, it might come from the chairman of the board, in others from the CEO.
+A university or college may want the statement to come from the dean or university president.
+Whatever the source, board endorsement should be in a written format, it must communicate support for and commitment to the compliance process and ethical business behavior, and it must be effectively communicated to everyone.

 Support from Management